oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

   - **Milestone 1**: Students encounter review tests after every 2-3 explorations.
 The modal after each test shows their results for that test.
   - **Milestone 2**: The results of the review test are used to pass or fail students, and show follow-up learning advice.
 Answer groups are linked to misconceptions in the state editor.
   - **Milestone 3**: Skill mastery levels are updated after every test, and shown in the frontend (in both the skills tab and the result modals).
 Questions are selected based on difficulty and skill mastery levels.
-- [@YashJipkate's proposal](pdfs/GSoC2019YashJipkate.pdf) for upgrading the codebase to Angular 2.
-Mentor: Kevin Lee.
-  - **Milestone 1**: All constants serve both AngularJS and Angular 2.
-All services and their tests are upgraded to Angular 2.
-  - **Milestone 2**: All directives and their tests are upgraded to Angular 2.
-All native/helper AngularJS services are replaced or removed.
-  - **Milestone 3**: There are no third-party AngularJS dependencies in the codebase.
-The codebase is fully migrated to Angular 2.

 # Students